#MorePeopleSinging

 Voice + Literacy Integration

-The technical foundation โ€” the physical ability to sing and the cognitive ability to read music, taught together as one integrated skill.
+The technical foundation — the physical ability to sing and the cognitive ability to read music, taught together as one integrated skill.
 Sound first.
 Sight second.
 Theory third.
+The way musicianship actually develops when no one is rushing you through it.

 Pillar 02